-“Embodying classical aesthetic, music and culture, Benjamin Skepper is a musician with an extraordinary sense of the contemporary” (M. Pugliese, Director Museo 900 for Rolling Stone Italy).
+“Embodying classical aesthetic, music and culture, Benjamin Skepper is a musician with an extraordinary sense of the contemporary” (M. Pugliese, Director Museo 900 for Rolling Stone Italy)

-Benjamin Skepper is a musician, multi media artist, composer, published scientific researcher and cultural advocate.
-Operating at the intersection of art, fashion, modern classical and the avant-garde.
+A Melbourne born classical musician, he operates at the confluence of art, medical science, technology, fashion, modern classical and the avant-garde.
 He is a composer, a performer, an art director, published scientific researcher, and cultural advocate, with particular interests in Russia and Japan.
 His talent and curiosity have taken him across musical boundaries and artistic borders for which he has garnered international acclaim.

 A child prodigy, who commenced classical music education at two years of age, Benjamin began touring by seven, as a solo pianist, boy soprano, ballet dancer and the youngest self-taught harpsichordist in Australia.
 He embarked on his first international solo piano tour at 10 years old, performing Mozart concerto with full orchestra in New Zealand, as a Suzuki Music Young Ambassador.
 His passion continued with studies in the violoncello, touring and performing with symphonic orchestras and chamber ensembles nationwide.

 In 2008, he launched his independent music label under contrapuntal, with five self-produced solo releases, licensing original music for film, commercials and online digital content, collaborating with major record labels, including Colombia Music, Ninja Tunes, and a music video exclusive with VICE (THUMP) Australia.

 In the field of contemporary art, he has presented performance art works and sound installations at the Museo del Novecento (Milan), “Culture Warriors”, Australia’s first Indigenous Art Triennial at the National Gallery of Australia (Canberra), as artist in residence at “No Mans Land” (French Embassy, Tokyo), “Sight & Sound: Music & Abstraction in Australian Art” (Arts Centre, Melbourne), “Rooms” International Fashion and Design Trade Fair (Tokyo), White Trade Fair (Milan), “Art After Dark” for the National Gallery of Victoria’s exhibition “Napoleon: Revolution to Empire” (Melbourne), and as a headline performer at MONA FOMA 2013 (Tasmania), dubbed a festival highlight by curator Brian Ritchie.
 By special invitation from The Hermitage Foundation, Benjamin performed at the opening of Manifesta 10, The European Biennial of Contemporary Art in Saint Petersburg, Russia (2014).
-He undertook a residency at Klanghaus (Austria) 2016 after commencing research and composition work at the Moscow State Conservatory.
-He has particiapted in a sound-art exhibition in Tokyo with Yoko Ono on the back of artist features for Rolling Stone Italy and Russia, AMICA, GQ Japan and Good Weekend Magazine (Australia).
+He recently undertook a sound residency at Klanghaus (Austria) 2016, He has particiapted in a sound-art exhibition in Tokyo with Yoko Ono on the back of artist features for Rolling Stone Italy + Russia, AMICA, GQ Japan and Good Weekend Magazine (Australia).

 As Cultural Ambassador to Russia, he has consulted local and federal government bodies to research international collaborations and exchange opporunities.
-Among multiple Brand Ambassadorships, most recently as a Yamaha Artist, Benjamin also launched his latest hybrid art project “TECTONIC”: a site specific installation, bringing art and its audience into sacred architectural sites, with the intention to ignite our thoughts about innovation, identity and human diversity.
+Among multiple Brand Ambassadorships, most recently as a Yamaha Artist and Ableton, Benjamin also launched “TECTONIC”: a site specific installation, bringing art and its audience into sacred and religious architectural sites, intent on igniting our thoughts about innovation, identity and human diversity.